The impact on parenting and the parent-child relationship after a disaster or traumatic event

 Emerging Minds, Australia, 2019

-Child psychotherapist Ruth Wraith discusses how parent-child relationships are key to helping children feel safe and secure.
-This resource contains suggestions and advice for professionals and parents to help support families in parenting their children after disaster.
+Child psychotherapist Ruth Wraith discusses how parent-child relationships are key to helping children feel safe and secure, and how disasters can affect parent-child relationships.
+This video contains suggestions and advice for professionals and parents to help support families in parenting their children after disaster.

 This resource is part of the following toolkits